Skip to content

 There really wasn’t a lot of picture taking beyond the string of lights below us and another one above.

 Today was much less windy than the day before but still bitter cold and almost miserable.
 Our guide instructed us to walk Pole Pole style (pronounced “po-lay, po-lay”, meaning “slowly, slowly’ in Swahili).
-This pace took us an hour longer to reach the top of the Labrinth, the half-way point at 16,100′, where we had hiked the day before to acclimate.
-It was frustrating but glad Eric and I went off on our own yesterday to see this maze of rocks in the warmth of the sun.
+This pace took us an hour longer to reach the top of the Labrinth, the half-way point at 16,100′, where we had hiked yesterday to acclimate.
+It was frustrating, but Eric and I were glad we’d gone off on our own the day before to see this maze of rocks in the warmth of the sun.

 Jamapa Glacier